sftpplus/sftpplus-docs/src/doc_source/configuration/accounts.rst

     comma-separated list or a range of IP addresses from the same subnet using the Classless Inter-Domain Routing (CIDR) notation.

-    Set it to `Inherit` to use the configuration defined for the group associated with this account.
+    Set it to `Inherit` to use the configuration defined for the primary group associated with this account.

     Leave it empty to allow this account to be authenticated from any source